KLORNO/langmodel-flow/README.md

 - Ability to access LLMs and use them effectively
 - Tools to construct prompts and parse outputs
 - Database integration for smooth storage and retrieval of data
-- Inspiration derived from the LangChain project with a keen focus on Go idioms and pa
+- Inspiration derived from the LangChain project with a keen focus on Go idioms and patterns

+## Usage
+For examples and detailed instructions on usage, please refer to the [doc